 You’re trying to uphold the facade that everything is okay, even though you know it’s not.
 You don’t want to inflict your hardship on your children or worry your significant other.
 The idea that you can do it all is not something you can let go of.
 You want to keep all outsiders under the impression that you have everything under control, and that everything is just fine.

-At a certain point, it’s going to come out.
-How your defeat will manifest itself is unpredictable.
+At a certain point, you’re likely going to find that pushing it all aside becomes impossible.
+You may not realize that your actions are on account of how you’re struggling with mental health and your actions may become unpredictable.
 It will likely catch you off guard and start in subtle ways.
 Maybe you start yelling at the kids more or find it more difficult to get your daily tasks accomplished.
 Perhaps you begin to pick fights with your significant other over little things.
 It’s possible that you begin to feel yourself become unable to find joy in the things you once did.
 Feelings of low self-worth and inadequacy start to creep in.
 You may start to feel pain physically and general unwellness.
 Your friends may notice you aren’t socializing as often as you used to.
 You may indulge in self-destructive behaviors like drinking or eating too much, drugs or using other methods to mask the pain.

-The shifts might be small or they may be massive, but they’ll be enough that you won’t be yourself.
+The shifts might be small or they may be significant, but they’ll be enough that you won’t be yourself.

 Motherhood is by far the most confusing thing you’ll ever experience in your life.
 It is incredibly draining and challenging while being the most rewarding thing you could possibly imagine.
 We give our entire selves to the raising of our children and so often forget to take care of who we are.
 There is still a very active entity of yourself inside of you, Mom, and it needs to be nurtured.